 Metro Louisville's Office for Safe and Healthy Neighborhoods »

-Rashaad will complete site visits at 5 of the 6 National Centers of Excellence in Youth Violence Prevention to deepen his understanding of violence as a public health problem.
+Rashaad completed site visits at 5 of the 6 National Centers of Excellence in Youth Violence Prevention to deepen his understanding of violence as a public health problem.

 Artistic and Executive Director, Louisville Ballet